Access Free Nevada Public Records: Find Information on Anyone

 Nevada criminal records are compiled from a variety of sources, including state, county, and local repositories, appeal and trial courts, and state and county correctional institutions.

-Police records and other information gathered from a person’s encounters with the criminal justice system are handled by the Records, Communications, and Compliance Division (RCCD) of the Department of Public Safety, Nevada State Police.
+Police records and other information gathered from a person’s encounters with the criminal justice system are handled by the Records, Communications & Compliance Division (RCCD) of the Department of Public Safety, Nevada State Police.
 The information provided in a Nevada public criminal record varies according to the individual.

 Nevada criminal records can also be obtained from sex offenders’ registries, sheriff’s offices, court records, or other police departments’ websites.